Reopening the Economy

 - Beginning on April 24, all new and previously ineligible claimants, as well as claimants who could only file by phone, can now apply for Unemployment Insurance using the new one-stop online portal.
 Please visit the Department of Labor's Unemployment Insurance homepage for application details.

 - If a business experiences a temporary or permanent layoff, Labor’s Division of Unemployment Insurance’s Bulk Claim Services can open unemployment insurance claims for all affected employees.
 To determine if a business is eligible, please visit Labor's Bulk Claims Services Frequently Asked Questions page.
 If a business is eligible, they should contact a Claims Representative by emailing UI.BulkClaim@maryland.gov.
+Additionally, please contact UI.BulkClaim@maryland.gov if you need to change the return to work date for your employees.
 For information on unemployment insurance qualifications, new provisions under the CARES Act as well as an updated process to apply for benefits, visit Labor's Unemployment homepage.

 - Labor’s Division of Workforce Development and Adult Learning enforces the Rapid Response System, which works collaboratively with the State’s businesses and workers to minimize the impact of economic disruptions caused by layoffs and plant or business operations closing.